 Production groups may be a self-organized by Members with assistance from PhillyCAM staff.
 These groups will provide a structure for Members to work together to produce content for PhillyCAM distribution.

-PhillyCAM will post notices for crew needs in an online forum.
+Members can post notices for crew needs using our online forum.
 Members are invited to use the PhillyCAM Facebook page (PhillyCAM Crew Call) for this purpose.
 Crew “Meet and Greets” can also be arranged at the PhillyCAM facility.

 All appearance, location, music and materials rights and clearances are the responsibility of the producer. (sample forms are available.)
 All Members must agree to abide by all PhillyCAM policies regarding program ownership & distribution.